Find Magic Along the Bridgeview Troll Trail Hike in Oakland with your Kids

 At the time of this writing, the map online was very outdated.
 My preschooler was disappointed that some of the trolls listed on the map were not where the map said they would be.
 We considered sending a message to the Troll Community to ask for an update.

 Show them what the trolls look like before you go.
-My preschooler is a huge fan of the Disney movie Frozen, which features troll characters that look like rocks.
+My preschooler is a huge fan of the Disney movie Frozen, which features troll characters that look like rocks, and was disappointed when these homemade trolls did not live up to her expectations.

 After finding the first troll on the trail, she continued to claim she could not see the troll even though it was clearly right in front of us.
 I had to explain to her what we were seeing—one troll had rope hair and eyes made out of bottle caps.